Vision and Mission

-The OHSU Biomedical Informatics program is one of the largest of its kind in the world.
-A total of 1359 individuals have enrolled in the OHSU informatics program since its inception in 1996.
-During that time, 441 people have received a total of 12 PhD degrees, 184 master's degrees, and 278 graduate certificates.
-Program tracks (concentrations) are in clinical informatics, bioinformatics and computational biology, and health information management.
+The OHSU Biomedical Informatics program is one of the largest of its kind in the world and celebrated its 20th year in 2017.
+As of August 2017, 738 degrees have been awarded in the OHSU informatics program since its inception, including 24 Ph.D. degrees, 294 master's degrees, and 420 graduate certificates.
+Program tracks (concentrations) are in clinical informatics and bioinformatics and computational biology.

 The Pacific Northwest Evidence-based Practice Center

 The Pacific Northwest Evidence-based Practice Center (EPC) conducts systematic reviews of health care topics for federal and state agencies and private foundations.
 These reviews report the evidence from clinical research studies and the quality of that evidence for use by policymakers in decisions on guidelines and coverage.
 The Center is one of 14 EPCs sponsored by the Agency for Healthcare Research and Quality (AHRQ).

 Investigators with the Evidence-based Practice Center have a particular interest in diagnostic technology assessment, prevention effectiveness, evidence-based informatics, research in managed care, and critical appraisal of cost-effectiveness analysis and decision analysis.
 In the past, faculty affiliated with the Center have investigated areas such as acute head injury, pain management, drug effectiveness, thyroid function tests, cancer screening, diagnostic use of upper GI endoscopy, asthma diagnosis and management, telemedicine, menopausal symptoms, osteoporosis, vaginal birth after cesarean section, and statewide trauma systems.